Rafaelb1986/Music-Skill-Project-in-Python/README.md

 Features:

-- User-Friendly: The skill is designed for ease of use and understanding, with plans to include a step-by-step guide upon completion.
+- User-Friendly: The skill is designed for ease of use and understanding.

 - Customizable: Users can tailor the skill to their specific needs.